matt-curtis/developer.sketchapp.com/introduction/01-plugin-basics.md

 These aren’t intended to actually be massively useful additions to Sketch, but they illustrate how to get a Plugin working, and can be copied to form the basis of something new.

-The [Links](../04-resources/02.html) page also lists a number of good places to find other Plugins.
+The [Resources]({{site.baseurl}}/resources/) page also lists a number of good places to find other Plugins.

-When you feel ready to dive in and make something of your own, more information can be found in [Plugin Scripts](02.html).
+When you feel ready to dive in and make something of your own, more information can be found in [Plugin Scripts](plugin-scripts).